 Medical malpractice occurs when a hospital, doctor, or other health care professional causes an injury to a patient through a negligent action or inaction.
 Common medical malpractice cases can include birth injuries, cancer misdiagnosis, and anesthesia errors.

 While these are certainly not all of the personal injury terms and meanings used by our law firm, it is a great starting point to familiarize yourself with the immediate labels we will use to outline your case.

-If you have suffered a personal injury, and wish to pursue a claim against the negligent party who caused you harm, contact our experienced attorneys at Bertoldo, Baker, Carter & Smith today by calling (702) 505-8115 to schedule a free consultation and learn how we can help you pursue the financial recovery you deserve for your unique case.
+If you have suffered a personal injury, and wish to pursue a claim against the negligent party who caused you harm, contact our experienced attorneys at Bertoldo, Baker, Carter, Smith & Cullen today by calling (702) 505-8115 to schedule a free consultation and learn how we can help you pursue the financial recovery you deserve for your unique case.